reidmefirst/WirelessHART-Parser/README.md

 Notes:

 hart-test.pcap was made by sniffing wirelesshart beacons from a Linear Technologies WirelessHART development kit's base station in default configuration.

+Note that the WirelessHART parser will choke on part of these beacon frames, this is an error in the parser I suspect, to be remedied Real Soon Now(tm).